Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Improved Immiscible Diffusion

 \subsection{Step-by-step Feature-level Benefits Analysis of Immiscible Diffusion}

 We now dive deeper to understand more clearly on how immiscible diffusion accelerates diffusion training, in order to help to accordingly design more implementations of it.
+Notations used mostly follow~\cite{DDIM}, and are listed in Table~\ref{tab:notation}.

-\cite{immiscible_diffusion_nips} suggests and mathematically proves that miscible diffusion causes difficulty in denoising at noisy layers.
-As shown in Figure \ref{fig:feature_analysis} (a), the noisiest layer, referred as $\tau = S$ in DDIM~\cite{DDIM}, does not effectively predict the noise added.
+\cite{immiscible_diffusion_nips} suggests and mathematically proves that miscible diffusion causes difficulty in denoising at noisy layers (larger $\tau$).
+As shown in Figure \ref{fig:feature_analysis} (a), the noisiest denoising layer, referred as $\tau = S$ in DDIM~\cite{DDIM}, does not effectively predict the noise added.
 To confirm the ubiquity of such denoising difficulty, in Figure \ref{fig:feature_analysis} (c) we show the $tSNE$ of the predicted images from each denoising layer $\tau=0..S$.
-We collect $128$ noise points, generating images with them, and logging the predicted images ($x_{pred,0}$'s) from each denoising layer, which are computed with the layer's feature $x_\tau$ and the predicted noise $n_{pred, \tau}$ according to the noise schedule $\alpha_\tau$:

-Points on the same line represent $x_{pred,0}$'s from the same initial noise on different $\tau$'s.
+We collect $128$ noise points, generating images with them, and logging the predicted images ($x_{pred,0}$'s) from each denoising layer, which are computed with the layer's feature $x_\tau$ and the predicted noise $n_{pred, \tau}$ according to noise schedule $\alpha_\tau$: Points on the same line represent $x_{pred,0}$'s from the same initial noise on different $\tau$'s.
 Apparently, though different lines start from different noise points, they are chaotically tangled, suggesting that the same denoising goals are frequently shared between different denoising paths, which implies that the denoising difficulty commonly happens in the denoising.
 That is not surprising, as the vanilla DDIM takes miscible diffusion.
 To quantitatively express the miscibility, we stat the average $L_2$ distance between noise clusters (i.e. $10,000$ noise points) assigned to each image.
 The distance for vanilla DDIM is only $0.92 \pm 0.06$, proving that the diffusion process is truly miscible.

 However, immiscible diffusion substantially overturns these difficulties.
 With the linear assignment implementation, we find that the average distance between noise clusters assigned to each image is increased significantly to $4.11 \pm 0.37$, suggesting that the noise clusters are more separate than the miscible diffusion, and thus is more immiscible by the definition.
 Figure \ref{fig:feature_analysis} (b) illustrates that under immiscible diffusion, even the noisiest layer $\tau = S$ can effectively predict the noise and can denoise the image, and Figure \ref{fig:feature_analysis} (e) shows that with immiscible diffusion, the $tSNE$ figure shows much less intersections, implying that each noise point has its own stable denoising goal, which corresponds to the goal of easing denoising.
 As a result, as shown in Figure \ref{fig:feature_analysis} (d), the FID of the denoised images from noisy layers exhibit significant improvement, which finally leads to the performance and training efficiency boost of immiscible diffusion.